CagriCatik/Python/webpage/docs/python-guide/15_File-Management/09_Pickling.md

 ## Basic Usage: Pickling and Unpickling Simple Data

-Let's start with a simple example of pickling and unpickling basic data types.
+Let’s start with a simple example of pickling and unpickling basic data types:

+### Example: Pickling and Unpickling a Dictionary

 ```python
 # Pickling